pushkar2104/Healthcare-Data-Analysis/README.md

 Amazon QuickSight is used to create interactive dashboards and visualizations based on the Athena query results.

 # Technologies Used:
-AWS S3
+1.AWS S3
-AWS Glue
+2.AWS Glue
-AWS Athena
+3.AWS Athena
-Amazon QuickSight
+4.Amazon QuickSight
-Kaggle
+5.Kaggle